peteroupc/peteroupc.github.io/bernsupp.md

 _Proof._ Follows from Theorem 2 by using the _&omega;_ given in part 2 of Lemma 2. &#x25a1;

 **Theorem 3.** _Let f(&lambda;) be a strictly bounded factory function.
-If f has a second derivative whose absolute value is defined in all of [0, 1] and bounded from above by M, then the following approximation scheme is valid in the sense of Theorem 1, subject to the bounding note:_
+If f has a second derivative whose absolute value is defined in all of [0, 1] and bounded from above by M, then the following scheme is valid in the sense of Theorem 1, subject to the bounding note:_

 - _**fbelow**(n, k) = min(**fbelow**(4,0), **fbelow**(4,1), ..., **fbelow**(4,4)) if n < 4; otherwise, f(k/n) &minus; M/(7\*n)._
 - _**fabove**(n, k) = max(**fabove**(4,0), **fabove**(4,1), ..., **fabove**(4,4)) if n < 4; otherwise, f(k/n) + M/(7\*n)._